sylus-squared/skidX/README.md

 **Important note**<br/>
 *This project is currently at a very early stage and when done will only be a proof of concept (code coming soon).
 Because of this I would not recommend using this any time soon.
 It will most likely be insecure and resource intensive (especially on the sandbox VM).* <br/>
 # What is it?
 skiX is a self hosted malware analysis environment for malicious minecraft mods.
-There are many other online sandboxes for analysing traditional malware, however, due to the fact that minecraft is a requirement to execute the mod, none of them work with minecraft mods :( <br/>
+There are many other online sandboxes for analysing traditional malware, however, due to the fact that minecraft (and forge/fabric) is a requirement to execute the mod, none of them work with minecraft mods :( <br/>

 And while there are solutions to tell if a mod is malicious (see [isthisarat](isthisarat.com)) extracting the C2 can be difficult by just looking at the code (especially if its been obfuscated). <br/>